Wildfires in US West threaten parched Native American lands

 Members of the Oregon National Guard were expected to be deployed to help with road closures and traffic control in fire-affected areas.

-The fire in the Fremont-Winema National Forest was burning through a region where the Klamath Tribes — comprised of three distinct Indigenous people — have lived for millennia.
+The fire in the Fremont-Winema National Forest was burning through a region where the Klamath Tribes — comprising three distinct Indigenous people — have lived for millennia.

 “There is definitely extensive damage to the forest where we have our treaty rights,” said Don Gentry, chairman of the Klamath Tribal Council in Chiloquin, Oregon, which is about 25 miles (40 kilometers) west of the Bootleg Fire.